Skip to main content

 Bethesda, Maryland · FDIC Cert #34742

-Eaglebank is an FDIC-insured bank (Certificate #34742) with $11.2B in total assets and $8.3B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Eaglebank, an FDIC-insured bank (Certificate #34742) with $11.2B in total assets and $8.3B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bethesda, Maryland, the bank maintains a Tier 1 capital ratio of 13.95% (Well-Capitalized) and a nonperforming loan ratio of 1.23%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Eaglebank (FDIC cert 34742) is a large bank with $11.2B in total assets and $8.3B in deposits, headquartered in Bethesda, Maryland.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.